psychemedia/storytelling-notes/golden-ball.md

 ```

+The same text appears in *The Gentleman's magazine*, January, 1890, in an article entitled *The Philosopher's Stone* by Sabine Baring Gould, with the "Golden Ball" tale at [pp](64-66) introduced as:

+> The following story I give as it was told to me by some Yorkshire mill lasses, in their own delightful vernacular.
+I forewarn the reader that the golden ball in the story is the same as the Philosopher's Stone, as we shall hear presently :

+and with a slightly different *addendum*:

+> In this very curious story, the portion within brackets reminds one of the German story of " Fearless John," in Grimm (K. M. 4), of which I remember obtaining an English variant in a chap-book in Exeter when I was a child, alas ! now lost.
+It is also found in Iceland,' and is indeed a widely-spread tale.
+The verses are like others found in Essex in connection with the child's game of" Mary Brown," and those of the Swedish " Fair Gundela."
+But these points we must pass over.
+Our interest attaches specially to the golden ball.
+I'he story is almost certainly the remains of an old religious myth.
+The golden ball which one sister has is the sun, the silver ball of the other sister is the moon.
+The sun is lost ; it sets, and the trolls, the spirits of darkness, play with it under the bed, that is, in the house of night, beneath the earth.
+>
+> But the sun is not only a golden ball, but it is also a shining stone ; and here at the outset we tell our secret ; the sun is the truePhilosopher's Stone, that turns all to gold, that gives health, that fills with joy.

+*Fearless John* is presumably the boy who set out to find fear/did not know what fear was.

 Jacobs cites the Henderson tale in a note in English Fairy Tales, and includes the story in More English Fairy Tales